mununki/rescript-comptime-poc/README.md

 ## Assumptions

 - The compiler repo lives at `/Users/mununki/github/mununki/rescript`
+- That checkout is `github.com/mununki/rescript` on the `poc-comptime` branch
 - That checkout has already been rebuilt after the `comptime` changes

 ## Local Setup